-The reception of this gig was universally positive, despite everything.
+The reception of this gig was universally positive, despite all the problems.

 John Balance – vocals, Alexis AirFX on “Amethyst Deceivers,” Yamaha SPX 1000 pitch-shift effect on “I Am the Green Child,” metal sheet percussion on “Constant Shallowness Leads to Evil”

 Tom Edwards – marimba